joao-viterbo-vieira/AI-Freecell/README.md

 4. Toggle "Auto On/Off" for automatic foundation moves
 5. Use "Hint" to get a suggested move
 6. If a supermove is possible and you want to select just the front card, click in the lower part of the front card
-7. At any moment the player can click "Solve" and thr AI Solver will solve the rest of the game
+7. At any moment the player can click "Solve" and the AI Solver will solve the rest of the game

 ### AI Solver Mode
 1. Select an algorithm from the dropdown